VictoriaMilani/vmilani.github.io/index.md

 I am Hugo Sant'Anna, a Ph.D. candidate at the [University of Georgia](https://www.uga.edu/), [John Munro Godfrey, Sr. Department of Economics](https://www.terry.uga.edu/economics/).

 My areas of interests are **Labor Economics** and **Applied Econometrics**.
-I study how shocks shape wage structures in the labor market, with particular interest in gender, immigration, and enviroment.
+I study how shocks shape wage structures in the labor market, with particular interest in gender, immigration, and environment.

 Here is my <a href="files/hsantannaCV.pdf">Curriculum Vitae</a>.
 Reach me at <a href="mailto:hsantanna@uga.edu">hsantanna@uga.edu</a>.